ramteid/omni/infra/aws/terraform/modules/database/README.md

 # Database Module

-This module creates an RDS PostgreSQL instance with pgvector support for Omni.
+This module creates a ParadeDB instance running on ECS for Omni.

 ## Resources Created

+- EC2 Auto Scaling Group for ParadeDB instances
+- ECS Task Definition and Service for ParadeDB container
+- ECS Capacity Provider for ParadeDB
+- Security Group for ParadeDB
+- IAM roles and policies for EC2 instances and ECS tasks
-- RDS DB Subnet Group
+- CloudWatch Log Group for database logs
+- Service Discovery entry for database DNS resolution
-- RDS PostgreSQL 17.2 Instance
+- EBS volumes for persistent PostgreSQL data
-  - pgvector extension support
-  - Encrypted storage (gp3)
-  - Automatic backups
-  - CloudWatch Logs integration

 ## Usage